Galaxy (War album)

-Galaxy is the tenth studio album by American band War.
+Galaxy is the tenth studio album by the American band War, released in 1977.
 It was their first album released on MCA Records.
-The album was certified gold.
+The album was certified gold by the RIAA.

 Critical reception

 Reviewing in Christgau's Record Guide: Rock Albums of the Seventies (1981), Robert Christgau wrote: "The first side of the most unambitious album they've ever made works beautifully as what it is—P-Funk on thorazine, with the phrasemaking acuity of previous War records reduced to one title, 'Sweet Fighting Lady.'
 Side two winds down from a pretty good hit single into fourteen minutes of carrying unambitiousness way too far."
 The Bay State Banner wrote that Galaxy, "with the exception of one cut, is a laid-back tropical-flavored jazz-funk album."